-While helping is important, it’s also important that our older loved ones have the knowledge, support and tools needed to live independently when our visit is over.
-If you are concerned about your parent’s safety, teach them skills that help to compensate for deficits.
-Also, make sure there is a local support system for your senior loved one and set them up with resources to help them stay safe at home, such as meal delivery services, medical alarms and mobility services.
+While helping is important, it’s also important that our older loved ones have the knowledge, support, and tools needed to live independently when our visit is over.
+If you are concerned about your parent’s safety, teach him or her skills that help to compensate for deficits.
+Also, make sure there is a local support system for your senior loved one.
+Set up resources to help him or her stay safe at home, such as meal delivery services, medical alarms, and mobility services.

 4. ENJOY your time together.

 After you have ensured that your older loved ones are happy and safe, focus on making the most of the holidays and your time together.
-Encourage group activities to get your family moving; dance to some favorite tunes or take an evening stroll through the neighborhood to see the lights.
+A great way to beat feelings of loneliness is to invite family and friends and get everyone involved in the celebration.
+Encourage group activities to get your family moving: dance to some favorite tunes or take an evening stroll through the neighborhood to see the lights.

 5. REMINISCE with parents and senior loved ones.

 Many of our fondest memories from childhood and youth are episodes from holidays past.
-Allow older loved ones to get nostalgic and reminisce over the holidays and about the holidays.
+Allow older loved ones to get nostalgic and reminisce over the holidays.
 Even seniors with advanced memory loss retain long-term memories and may be able to speak vividly about a Christmas more than 50 years ago.
-Get out family photo albums and videos that bring the past to life for parents and senior loved ones.
+Get out family photo albums and videos that bring the past to life for your parents and senior loved ones.

-If you believe your parent’s or senior loved one’s health or safety may be at risk, then it may be time to get professional guidance.
-A Place for Mom’s senior living referral service is free, and you can reach us at (866) 333-2174 or APlaceforMom.com.
+If you believe your senior loved one’s health or safety may be at risk, then it may be time to get professional insight from our senior living experts..

 We’re sending warm wishes to you and yours for an incredible holiday season and a prosperous New Year!